tomtom-international/kotlin-tools/README.md

 messageId = personId              // <-- Does not compile, the IDs are type safe.

 val testId = Uid.fromString("1-2-3-4-5")    // Allows shorthand notation for UUIDs,
                                             // easy for testing, or input.

 val s = messageId.toString()      // Serialized to string.
 val id = Uid<Message>(s)          // Deserialized from string.
 Faster than `fromString`
                                   // if the format is known to be the serialized format.

-val messageId: Uid<Message>()              // If you need, you can translate IDs from one val personId: messageId as Uid<Person>     // type to another using 'as'.
-This is useful if
+val messageId: Uid<Message>               // If you need, you can translate IDs from one type to val personId = messageId as Uid<Person>   // another using 'as'.
+This is useful if the type
-// the type information was lost, for example,
+                                          // information was lost, for example, in serialization.
-// in serialization.
 ```

 ## Module: Function Memoization

-Provides `memoize` extension to Kotlin functions that allows optimizing expensive functions by
+Provides the `memoize` extension to Kotlin functions that allows optimizing expensive functions by
 caching the results corresponding to some set of specific inputs.

 In order for memoization to work properly: